Explicit versions of the local duality theorem in $\mathbb{C}^n$: The Grothendieck pairing

 \subsection{Definition and properties of the pairing}

-In this section, we give the first possible definition of the pairings \eqref{eq:local-duality-pairing} and \eqref{eq:general-duality-pairing}.
+In this section, we give the first explicit way of defining the pairings \eqref{eq:local-duality-pairing} and \eqref{eq:general-duality-pairing}.
 This definition of the pairing coincides with the pairing \eqref{eq:pairing-general}, but since we only consider a special case, i.e., when $i = 0$, we can describe the pairing more concretely.
 Let $Z$ be such that $\supp G_{(p)} \subseteq Z$, and let $J$ be an ideal such that $Z(J) = Z$.
 Note that since $\supp G_{(p)} \subseteq Z$, by the Nullstellensatz, if $g \in G_{(p)}$, then $J^t g = 0$ for $t \gg 1$.
 Thus, any element $g \in G_{(p)}$ defines a morphism

 We thus get an induced morphism $\epsilon_g^* : \Ext^p(G,\Ok) \to \Ext^p(\Ok/J^t,\Ok)$.
 We then compose this with the morphism \eqref{eq:pi-t}.
 Using the notation from above, the \emph{Grothendieck pairing}